 Building a solid following with loyal fans takes time, creativity, and patience.
 Leverage your social posts and grab your fans' attention with these tips:

 - Comment on posts and get discussions going among your followers.
 Move the discussion across social platforms and show your fun side, not just business.

 - Ask questions.
 Don't make it all about promoting your event; show a real interest in your users.

 - Switch up what you share to keep your content fresh.
-Consider running a photo caption contest and give away tickets to your event.
+Consider running a photo caption contest or a giveaway for tickets to your event.

 Post Content That Adds Value

 Images of people, stories, and reels attract attention and tap into the algorithm.
 Use these to redirect people to your Facebook event or your Brown Paper Tickets event page.

-Post links with clever, short statements that allude to content being linked to, but don’t completely give it away.
+Post links with clever, short statements that allude to the content being linked to, but don’t completely give it away.

 Clever writing will get more engagement.
 Be specific, pithy, and have fun with it.